Philip Marlowe (TV series)

-Philip Marlowe is a half-hour ABC crime series, featuring Philip Carey as Marlowe, the fictional private detective created by Raymond Chandler.
+Philip Marlowe is an ABC crime series, featuring Philip Carey as Marlowe, the fictional private detective created by Raymond Chandler.
 It was broadcast from October 6, 1959, until March 29, 1960.

 Premise

 Like the Marlowe in Chandler's novels, the detective worked alone in the TV show, but he "had become a much more gentlemanly sort than on the printed page."
 He avoided personal involvement while he sought "to protect people, solve crimes, and track down missing persons."
 In at least one episode, "Murder is a Grave Affair", Marlowe says he was an "ex-cop", a departure from Chandler where his working background was the district attorney's office.

 Episodes of the series contained no surprise endings.
 As each episode progressed, viewers had the same information that Marlowe had, enabling them to try to solve the crime along with him.